GuyJiawei/TalentBridge-App/README.md

 - Enter `node seeds/index.js` to create the example data.
 - In the terminal enter `node server.js` and the application will run.

+# Technologies used in the project
+- To build this app, we had used Javascript primarily, we also had used node.js, MySQL, Bootstrap, Handlebars.
+Also various node packages have been used which are as follows-

+  - Express: used as the application server.
+  - bcrypt : used for password encryption.
+  - mysql2 : used as database connection driver.
+  - dotenv : used for securing databse connection.
+  - sequelize : used for sql
+  - moment.js : used for time driven data

 ## Contributing

 Contribution to this project will not be accepted, unfortunately.
 Thank you for your interest!